cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

     <a href="/wp-content/uploads/2015/12/chef-zk-status.png" rel="attachment wp-att-2112"><img src="/wp-content/uploads/2015/12/chef-zk-status.png" alt="chef-zk-status" width="551" height="467" class="alignnone size-full wp-image-2112" /></a>

-    When the status icons are green, you can access the DCOS web interface.
+    When the status icons are green, you can access the DC/OS web interface.

-8. Launch the DCOS web interface at: `http://<public-master-ip>/`:
+8. Launch the DC/OS web interface at: `http://<public-master-ip>/`:

     <a href="/wp-content/uploads/2015/12/dashboardsmall.png" rel="attachment wp-att-1120"><img src="/wp-content/uploads/2015/12/dashboardsmall.png" alt="dashboardsmall" width="1338" height="828" class="alignnone size-full wp-image-1120" /></a>

 You are done!

-# <a name="manual"></a>Manually distributing DCOS across your nodes
+# <a name="manual"></a>Manually distributing DC/OS across your nodes

 ### <a name="config-json"></a>4\.1 Configure your cluster

 In this step you create a YAML configuration file that is customized for your environment.
-DCOS uses this configuration file during installation to generate your cluster installation files.
+DC/OS uses this configuration file during installation to generate your cluster installation files.
 In these instructions we assume that you are using ZooKeeper for shared storage.

 1. Customize this `config.yaml` template file for your environment. <!-- bootstrap_url is changeable -->